jpanther/congo/README.md

 Congo is still very much a work in progress.
 I intend to keep adding features and making changes as required.

-### Bugs & Suggestions

 Feel free to get in touch with any issues or suggestions for new features you'd like to see.

-Please use GitHub issues for all bug reports and suggestions to help keep everything in one spot.
+- 🐛 **Bug reports & issues:** Use [GitHub Issues](https://github.com/jpanther/congo/issues)
+- 💡 **Ideas for new features:** Open a discussion on [GitHub Discussions](https://github.com/jpanther/congo/discussions)
+- 🙋‍♀️ **General questions:** Head to [GitHub Discussions](https://github.com/jpanther/congo/discussions)

 If you're able to fix a bug or implement a new feature, I welcome PRs for this purpose.

-All development occurs on the `dev` branch and new PRs should be forked from here.
+Learn more in the [contributing guidelines](https://github.com/jpanther/congo/CONTRIBUTING.md).